princekunal101/academic-section/Studies/Computer-Orginization-and-Architechture/UNIT-1/README.md

 #### Input Unit
 It consists of input devices that allows you to enter data into your computer.
 Some of the comman Input devices are Keyboard, mouse etc.
 #### Central Processing unit
-It  is known as the brain of computer s/m once the information is entered into the computer by the input device the CPU Processes it.
+It  is known as the brain of computer System once the information is entered into the computer by the input device the CPU Processes it.
 It consists of two parts.
 #### Aritmetic & Logic Unit (ALU)
 It Performs arithmatic & logical operations, such as additon, substraction, multipicaton, division.
 #### Control Unit (CU)
-It conrol all the activies and operations of the computer system.
+It conrol all the activies and operations of the computer System.
 #### Output Unit
 It consistd of Output devices that are used to display the results of the output of processing.
 ## Buses
 - A bus is a collection of wires that conect several devices.
 - It is used to send control signals & data between the processor & other components.
-- A bus is used to communicate between the mazor components of a computer is called **system bus.**
+- A bus is used to communicate between the mazor components of a computer is called **System bus.**
 #### Types of Buses
 1. Address Bus
 2. Data Bus